GGgRain/Unreal-Volt/README.md

 VOLT_PLAY_ANIM(AnimationManager, Border, BorderColorAnim);
 ```

-Considering the main reason why there are not so many plugins or system with animated UI are mostly come from the complexity of the vanila Unreal Engine's Slate animation development process (It's horribly slow and difficult to achieve), The level of simplexity of the usage of Volt will let you make much more detailed and creative visual productions.
+Considering the main reason why there are not so many plugins or systems with animated UI mostly comes from the complexity of the vanilla Unreal Engine's Slate animation development process (It's horribly slow and difficult to achieve), The level of simplexity of the usage of Volt will let you make much more detailed and creative visual productions.

 ### 3. Light-Weighted Performance & Multithreading Support